Happy Marriage, Happy Life

 Fifth and last but not least, how skillfully do you talk over sensitive issues and heal after inadvertent upsets?
 Healthy partners talk effectively about their differences, are responsive to each others' concerns, create win-win solutions, and have skills for healng after upsets that have breached their goodwill connection.
 Check out your skill levels at the free quiz associated with my marriage skill-building website, PowerOfTwoMarriage.com.

 So what's the bottom line?
 Living life in the bosom of a good marriage signs you up for great life benefits.
-Protect your investment.
+Aim high.
 Lift your marriage to the level of dream team.
 Treasure the pleasures in your marriage, build the skills to sustain goodwill, and remember always to cherish each other.